Understanding Cosmic Distances

 The Observable Universe and Its Horizons

-Updated 1 February 2026 Although the Universe may be infinite in extent, in the generally accepted Big Bang cosmology we are only able to see a small fraction of it.
+Updated March 2026 Although the Universe may be infinite in extent, in the generally accepted Big Bang cosmology we are only able to see a small fraction of it.
 We call this small fraction we can see the observable universe.
-Outside the boundary of the observable universe lies the unobservable universe - a region… Continue reading The Observable Universe and Its Horizons
+Outside the boundary of the observable universe lies a much larger region the unobservable universe… Continue reading The Observable Universe and Its Horizons

 Distances in Cosmology